Exhaust Color

 Exhaust Color Chart

 A vehicle's exhaust color can reveal problems in the combustion chamber.
-If the vehicle emits white smoke and continues to do so after startup, further inspection is required.
-This is because the engine's coolant is entering the combustion chamber and burning white when ignited.
+Further inspection is required if the vehicle emits white smoke and continues to do so after startup.
+The engine's coolant enters the combustion chamber, vaporizes, and turns white when ignited.

 blue-gray colored exhaust

 The intake manifold gasket on some engines can leak, resulting in coolant entering the chamber and burning white.
-Excessive oil burning in the combustion chamber results in blue-gray colored exhaust.
-Excessive fuel in the combustion chamber results in a rich air-fuel mixture and black-colored exhaust.
+Excessive oil burning in the combustion chamber results in blue-gray-colored exhaust.
+Excessive fuel in the combustion chamber produces a rich air-fuel mixture and black-colored exhaust.